victims/victims-web/README.md

 ## Usage
 ### Secured API Access
-Submission end points like ```/service/submit/archive/java``` are secured by an implementation similar to what is used by AWS.
-The authorization is expected in a header named ```Victims-Api```.
-If this is not present or if validation/authorization fails, check falls back to *BASIC AUTH*.
+Submission endpoints like ```/service/submit/archive/java``` are secured by an implementation similar to what is used by AWS.
+The authentication token is expected in a HTTP header named ```Victims-Api```.
+If this is not present or if validation/authentication fails, then it falls back to *BASIC AUTH*.

 An example using curl is as follows:
 ```sh